Thunder and lightning reminds me of my first trip to Mt. Chocorua.

 First the Hudsonians finished their beer.
 Then they started sharing the higher-octane stuff.
 Ken stayed in the circle, even though Barbie had long ago gone into her fabric fortress.
 Old Ken must have thought it was a soundproof booth, or else he had a good idea the relationship was doomed.

 "Chicks, man," he began, and the manly chorus chimed in.
 "Yeah, chicks, go figure..."
-Why wouldn't a woman want to come out and party with six intoxicated guys, only one of which she knew, and didn't know well?
-You have only my word for it that I didn't join the mildly misogynistic, and cerainly misunderstanding, rant.
+Why wouldn't a woman want to come out and party with six intoxicated guys, only one of whom she knew, and didn't know well?
+You have only my word for it that I didn't join the misogynistic rant.
 They weren't ready for sensitivity training.

 It was a manly, profane group.
 I report this as an anthropologist, so forgive the crude language.
 I noticed a linguistic peculiarity.